-Rick Supinski enters the 2018 season as his sixth season at the helm of the Bemidji State softball program and has compiled a 97-144 career record.
+Rick Supinski enters the 2018 season as his seventh season at the helm of the Bemidji State softball program and has compiled a 97-144 career record.

 2017 would prove to be another record for Supinski and the Beavers as the team boasted a 28-19 record and their second-consecutive appearance at the NSIC Softball Tournament.
 The Beavers earned their highest seeding in the post-season tournament in school history and were seeded sixth after posting a 14-12 conference record.
 The Beavers fell to (3) Augustana in the first game of the tournament but rallied with four-straight wins, including a 7-4 win over Augustana to advance to the semifinal game.
 The Beavers also had their first player named to the All-NSIC First Team since the league divided teams in 2009 in Jessica Yost.
 Yost broke school records by going 25-8 in the circle to become the first player in program history to earn 20 or more wins in a season.
 She also totaled 307 strikeouts, one of five players in Division II to tally over 300 in a season, shattering the record she previously set.
 Supinski also landed two members on the All-NSIC Second Team in Jessica Burlingame and Angie Roberts as well as a record nine Beavers selected to the NSIC All-Academic Team.